Can I Sue My Internet Provider?

 Some states, including California, Colorado, Maine, Washington, and Oregon, have stepped in with their own net neutrality rules.
-Most have not, effectively leaving regulation largely to market forces.
+Most have not, leaving regulation largely to market forces.
 That may change.

 Disputes With Your ISP

-For example, you may be watching the Superbowl, and right before the final play of a close game your picture freezes.
+For example, you may be watching the Superbowl, and right before the final play of a close game, your picture freezes.
 Your Wi-Fi seems to be working fine, and you are sure you paid your exorbitant monthly service bill, so you call your ISP.
 You hear a recorded message saying that they are aware of an outage and will update you by text or email when service is restored.
 Thank goodness for mobile hotspots.

 What Are Your Options?

 When you signed up for internet service with an ISP, you entered into an agreement with them.
 That agreement defines your rights and responsibilities.
-Your ISP wrote your subscriber agreement, not you, so you won't be surprised to learn that they are typically very one-sided and favorable to the ISP.
+Your ISP wrote your subscriber agreement, not you, so you won't be surprised to learn that they are often very one-sided and favorable to the ISP.
 Your options are limited.